CAES-WebTeam/caes-faculty-2023/tribe-events-calendar/readme.md

 This file is referenced by the theme's functions.php, if "The Events Calendar" plugin is activated.
 It contains several scripts:

-* A function that replaces the default single event page template with our pattern.
-The pattern file can be found here: [../patterns/caes-tribe-calendar-event.php](../patterns/caes-tribe-calendar-event.php).
+* A function that replaces the default single event page template with our own.
+The default template can be modified in this file.
 Note that the plugin settings must be set to use the block editor for this to work.
 * A function for pulling in a custom query block variation for event feeds (see caes-tribe-events-list.js).
 * A filter for sorting custom events list on the front end.
 * A filter for sorting custom events list in the editor.